Development

 └── contracts/ # Shared TS types and timeline display rulesLocal Development

-This repository uses Yarn 4.14.1 through Corepack.
-Enable Corepack first, then run contributor commands from the repository root through the root yarn ... scripts. npm, pnpm, global Yarn 1.x, and direct workspace script entrypoints are guarded and not supported as the contributor path.
+This repository uses Node.js 26 and Yarn 4.17.1 through an explicitly installed Corepack.
+Run contributor commands from the repository root through the root yarn ... scripts. npm, pnpm, other Yarn releases, and direct workspace script entrypoints are guarded and not supported as the contributor path.
+The committed .env.yarn enables Node's portable module compile cache for repeated tooling runs.

-# 1. Enable Corepack and activate the repository Yarn version
+# 1. Install Corepack and enable its Yarn shim

 # 2. Install dependencies